 Cognitive Behavioral Therapy: Charlotte CBT Therapists can Help

-A combination of cognitive therapy and behavioral therapy, cognitive-behavioral therapy (CBT) helps us understand how our thoughts, feelings, and behaviors interact, providing valuable tools to help change existing patterns.
+A combination of cognitive therapy and behavioral therapy, cognitive-behavioral therapy () helps us understand how our thoughts, feelings, and behaviors interact, providing valuable tools to help change existing patterns.

 With each of us experiencing between 70,000 and 100,000 thoughts each day, there are countless opportunities to interpret these thoughts negatively.
-Over time, negative thought patterns can become entrenched, which can significantly affect our feelings and behaviors.
+Over time, automatic negative thoughts and negative thought patterns can become entrenched, which can significantly affect our feelings and behaviors.
 CBT, a form of psychotherapy, reminds us that thoughts are not facts.

 Whether you’re seeking treatment for a specific problem or just looking to improve your mental health, CBT can help change your negative thoughts into more positive ones, leading to more positive feelings and behaviors.